 Hong Kong International Airport launched QB Premium.
 A Japan-based chain known for its fast quick-cut barbershop and hair services.
 The speedy service is especially well-suited for airports.

 No1 Lounges Ltd told us that in 2019, look out for the spa to undergo a full menu transformation with a new partnership with the favorite British brand Temple Spa.
 The menu will incorporate both facials and massages using their Mediterranean-inspired products that focus on health and wellbeing.

 Anna Humphrey, Founder of Aerospa, confirmed they will open a new location in March 2019, and it will be the most prominent location to date at London Gatwick Airport.
 Last year they opened three locations at Glasgow, Birmingham, and Manchester.

 Airport spa offerings have upgraded with a variety of innovative services.
 For instance, treatments that are quick to address specific travel problems such as dehydrated skin.
-Further, digital nail experiences, increased privacy, showers, cryo and LED facial hydration treatments demonstrate an expanding wellness menu.
+Further, digital nail experiences, increased privacy, showers, cryo and LED facial hydration treatments to demonstrate an expanding wellness menu.
 Airport spas are positioning beauty as an active and positive contributor to the health and wellbeing of travelers.

 In 2019, watch for airport spas providing more comprehensive multisensory wellness experiences with special lighting and sound.
 The idea behind this immersive experience is to offer a multisensory escape that’s key to tapping into deep and lasting stress relief.
 Watch for a variety of quicker specialized treatments to address beauty touch-ups and travel stress when you’re short on time.